Leveraging SO(3)-steerable convolutions for pose-robust semantic segmentation in 3D medical data: Methods

 \subsubsection{Reference and equivariant Unet architectures.}

 As a reference implementation of Unet we used the nnUnet library \citep{isensee_nnu-net_2021}, with $5^3$ convolutional kernels, instance normalization, and leaky ReLu activation after each convolutional layer.
-The network uses maxpooling layers for downsampling in the encoding path, trilinear upsampling in the decoding path, and has two convolutional blocks before every maxpooling layer and after every upsampling.
-The number of features doubles with every maxpooling and halved with every upsampling, in accordance with the usual Unet architecture.
+The network uses max-pooling layers for downsampling in the encoding path, trilinear upsampling in the decoding path, and has two convolutional blocks before every max-pooling layer and after every upsampling.
+The number of features doubles with every max-pooling and halved with every upsampling, in accordance with the usual Unet architecture.

 We mirror this architecture in the equivariant Unet, simply replacing the ordinary convolutions with equivariant convolutions/self-connections (using the ratios of irreps specified above), equivariant instance normalization and gate activation after each convolution.
-The network uses equivariant maxpooling layers for downsampling in the encoding path, and trilinear upsampling in the decoding path, and the number of irreps of each order double at each maxpooling and halve with every upsampling.
+The network uses equivariant max-pooling layers for downsampling in the encoding path, and trilinear upsampling in the decoding path, and the number of irreps of each order double at each max-pooling and halve with every upsampling.